- Visiting Times

 Friars Court is a working farm comprising of just over 650 acres.
-440 acres is arable whilst 145 acres are grassland used to make low-input hay and silage as well as provide grazing for the herd of 30 Hereford beef cows and their calves.
-The remaining land is primarily woodland where trees are grown for either timber or as a biofuel.
+440 acres is arable whilst 145 acres are grassland used to make low-input hay and silage as well as provide grazing for the herd of 24 Hereford beef cows and their calves.

 The arable land is contract farmed by a neighbour who has the machinery to quickly, and efficiently, cultivate and harvest the fields.
 The crops grown on the farm normally comprise of wheat, barley and oilseed rape.

 Agro-forestry is also practiced with a four acre riverside wood, planted with cricket bat willow trees (which eventually will be felled and made into cricket bats), which doubles as a seasonal caravan rally field.
 Other woodland areas are grown not just for timber but as wildlife habitats for nesting birds and small mammals.